 The COVID-19 co-ordinator is the lead person from the employer side who is responsible for the planning and co-ordinating of COVID-19 activities.
-The Lead Worker Representative is an employee whose role is to work with the employer to assist in the implementation of the measures identified in the Work Safely Protocol and Transition Protocol.
-The number of representatives appointed will ideally be proportionate to the number of workers.
+The Lead Worker Representative is an employee whose role is to work with the employer to assist in the implementation of the measures identified in the Return to Work Safely Protocol.
 It is important that employers have a robust communication strategy in place to prevent rumour and misinformation and to: